Gluten Can-Do

 if gingerbread: 1/3 c chopped crystallized ginger

-Spoon into buttered muffin tin
+Spoon into buttered muffin tin2 c G-F flour

 Bake 25-30 min. at 400 degrees